yuulive/hfkhv/README.md

 - Each script filename in `tables`, `views` and `functions` correspond to database object.
 This information is used to track dependencies between objects (using simple text match)
 - Each file in `./pgfine/migrations/` has format `<comparable_version_string>.*`
-- During each migration all views and functions which hashes do not match with `object_md5` will be updated. (online if possible)
+- During each migration all views and functions which hashes do not match with `object_md5` will be updated.
-- Scripts are modified during `pgfine migrate` execution
-  - First we attempt `CREATE OR REPLACE`.
-If it fails and `--offline` flag is provided we do `DROP` and `CREATE` including all the dependencies.
+- First we attempt to execute database_object script (which is usually `CREATE OR REPLACE`).
+If it fails we attempt to `DROP` (including dependencies if necesary) and `CREATE` a new version.

-- does not support functions with same name different args.
 - empty string is the name of the first migration

 # Plan for 1.0.0